 "We had talent, we just had to have people step up in their positions and do their job," Townsend said.
 "We don't have any all-stars out here this year; we're working together as a team."

-Page 2 of 2 - With last year's district champion Davenport now in District B-4, the Foxes are the team to beat in B-2.
+With last year's district champion Davenport now in District B-4, the Foxes are the team to beat in B-2.
 Fox's only two losses last season were in the regular season to Davenport, which was a state finalist in Class B, and to eventual state champion Caddo in the second round of the postseason.

 Nearly mid-way through this season, the Foxes' air-it-out offense is keeping their title hopes promising.

 "We still have a long way to go in the season," Argo said.
 "But it feels pretty good to know you have players that are almost just as good or as good as the people we had last year."